QiufangMa/control-schedule-framework/draft-wqk-control-schedule-framework.md

 /2025-12-15T18:00:00Z
 ~~~~

-A set of scheduling policies and rules are maintained in the policy engine,
+A set of scheduling policies and rules are maintained by the policy engine,
 which is responsible for the policy enforcement.
 Policies are triggered to execute
 at a certain time based on the scheduling parameters.
 Each policy might be executed
 multiple times, depending on the its scheduling type (one-shot vs. recurrence).